clockvoid/Reversi/README.md

 cd Reversi
 npm run-script build
 ```
-...And then, run in browser!
+...And then, run startOthello() function in your browser!

-The code well bundle to `./dit` and then, index.html will read it.
+The code well bundle to `./dist` and then, index.html will read it.

 ## Require
 * `npm`